With permission, Mr Speaker, I will make a statement on last week’s European Council.

 The Prime Minister will have seen the recent EEF survey of companies’ future investment plans.
 Does she agree that it underlines how important it is for business that we get on to discussing trade arrangements at the earliest opportunity?

 I absolutely agree with my hon.
 Friend.
-That is why I set out in my Florence speech what our future trade relationship could be like.
+That was why I set out in my Florence speech what our future trade relationship could be like.
 That has elicited a response from the EU27, and they are now preparing for negotiations on that relationship.

 May I just say what fine fettle the Prime Minister appears to be in, given the German media reports at the weekend suggesting that she was the opposite?
 Something must have been lost in translation.
 Anyway, does she share the concern of my constituents who work in the City of London at the declaration of the CEO of Goldman Sachs that he will be spending a lot more time in Frankfurt after all this?
 Similar musings have come out of J. P. Morgan and Morgan Stanley.
 What is the Prime Minister doing to stem the brain drain and corporate exodus that faces our great capital?